-- (1) The Secretary considers the quality of the evaluation to be conducted of the proposed project. - (2) In determining the quality of the evaluation, the Secretary considers the following factors: - (i) The extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and outcomes of the proposed project; - (ii) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable; - (iii) The extent to which the methods of evaluation include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data to the extent possible; and - (iv) The extent to which the methods of evaluation will provide performance feedback and permit periodic assessment of progress toward achieving intended outcomes.
+- (1) The Secretary considers the quality of the evaluation to be conducted of the proposed project. - (2) In determining the quality of the evaluation, the Secretary considers the following factors: - (i) The extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and outcomes of the proposed project; - (ii) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable; - (iii) The extent to which the methods of evaluation include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data to the extent possible; and - (iv) The extent to which the methods of evaluation will provide timely guidance for quality assurance.

-(d) Quality of project personnel, quality of the management plan, and adequacy of resources (20 points).
+(d) Quality of the management plan and adequacy of resources

-- (1) The Secretary considers the quality of the project personnel, the quality of the management plan, and the adequacy of resources for the proposed project. - (2) In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability. - (3) In addition, the Secretary considers the following factors: - (i) The qualifications, including relevant training and experience, of key project personnel; - (ii) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks; - (iii) The extent to which the time commitments of the project director and principal investigator and other key project personnel are appropriate and adequate to meet the objectives of the proposed project;
+(20 points).

-- (iv) The adequacy of support, including facilities, equipment, supplies, and other resources, from the applicant organization or the lead applicant organization; and - (v) The extent to which the costs are reasonable in relation to the objectives, design, and potential significance of the proposed project.
+- (1) The Secretary considers the quality of the management plan and the adequacy of resources for the proposed project. - (2) In determining the quality of the management plan and the adequacy of resources, the Secretary considers the following factors: - (i) The qualifications, including relevant training and experience, of key project personnel; - (ii) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks; - (iii) The extent to which the time commitments of the project director and principal investigator and other key project personnel are appropriate and adequate to meet the objectives of the proposed project; - (iv) The adequacy of support, including facilities, equipment, supplies, and other resources, from the applicant organization or the lead applicant organization; and - (v) The extent to which the budget is adequate to support the proposed project.